 Harbour Delights Ten harbour people and places not to be missed ...

 See No Evil Street art makes an impact in Bristol ...

 Buster the Gorilla Our very own gorilla says a fond farewell ...

 Pirate Paradise What has Captain Barnacle been up to? ...

-Last week a hard-nosed group of City Sightseeing Bristol sleuths sniffed out the Bloodhound SSC, Britain’s ultimate land speed record car.
+Last week a hard-nosed group of Bristol Insight sleuths sniffed out the Bloodhound SSC, Britain’s ultimate land speed record car.
 Being built in the ss Great Britain’s ex-Maritime Heritage Centre, its aim is to be the first vehicle to reach 1000kph on land, and to:

 ♦ create a national surge in the popularity of Science Technology, Engineering and Mathematics (STEM) subjects;